 In the old days, things used to be so simple.
 You had Russia, you had Moscow—one country, one capital.
 Now you've got your Latvia, your Estonia, your Ukraine, and each one's got its own capital.
 What were these people thinking?!

-- Lampshaded in The X-Files: After a member of The Conspiracy gets a phone call informing him the Cold War is officially over, he looks into the camera and says: "We're going to need a new enemy."
+Lampshaded in The X-Files: After a member of The Conspiracy gets a phone call informing him the Cold War is officially over, he looks distinctly surprised and dismayed as he tells his associates, "Gorbachev has resigned.
+There are no more enemies."